 - 2 half-pint cartons (or 2 cups altogether) heavy whipping cream

-- 1 Tbsp vanilla sugar (or extract, but vanilla sugar strongly preferred)
+- 1 tablespoon vanilla sugar (or 1 teaspoon vanilla extract, but vanilla sugar strongly preferred)

 - Prepare the topping sauce by whisking together juice and cornstarch until smooth and no lumps remain.

-- Bring to a boil while stirring occasionally.
+- Bring to a boil while stirring, until thickened.

 - Cool while covered, until well chilled.

-- Beat again with a wire whisk until smooth.
+- Beat again with a wire whisk if needed, until smooth.

 - Rice Pudding: